MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 You can leverage service metadata to create a deeply integrated experience with Windows.
 Service metadata packages allow you to include branding information, such as icons and your operator name, configure settings and permissions for accessing SIM hardware and personal hotspots, and provision mobile broadband apps to work with your mobile broadband device.

-**Note**
+> [!NOTE]
-Even though the mobile broadband app is automatically installed, the user must pin it to the Start Screen manually.
+> Even though the mobile broadband app is automatically installed, the user must pin it to the Start Screen manually.

 ## Getting started